arc64/www.tecks.co.nz/data-processing/4b-copy-data/Origin/Importantlearningandteachingevents/Classroomandcontextvariables/Theresourcesimmediatelyavailableforclassroomuse/Thecontentknowledgeandpedagogicalskillsoftheteacher/index.md

 ---
+has_children: false
 layout: default
+nav_order: 6
-title: "The content knowledge and pedagogical skills of the teacher "
+title: 'The content knowledge and pedagogical skills of the teacher '
-nav_order: Thecontentknowledgeandpedagogicalskillsoftheteacher
-has_children: false
 ---
 # The content knowledge and pedagogical skills of the teacher